manolinaqua/fish-disease-library/README.md

 Follow the steps in the next section to contribute!

+## Format of the Library

+For each disease, we follow a standard framework of information to keep things consistent across the platform.
+At a highlevel, these are the categories that we have for each disease:

+1. Overview
+2. Symptoms
+    1. Causes
+    2. Diagnosis
+    3. Treatments and Prevention
+    4. Cases Studies
+3. Data Insights
+4. Latest Research and References

+When creating citiations we use **[APA](https://apastyle.apa.org/instructional-aids/reference-examples.pdf) style**, ensure that any new citations follow this format.

+Other than that, we follow the general style guide recommended by Obsidian's [Style guide](https://help.obsidian.md/Contributing+to+Obsidian/Style+guide).

+Feel free to look at an existing disease page to get a sense of how things should be formatted.
 ## How to Contribute

 Read this document to get detailed instructions on how to get set up and started.